ouseful-testing/anywidget-ts-expt/README.md

 Simple experiments to explore the use of [`anywidget`](https://anywidget.dev/) to create a simple IPython widget to wrap a Typescript based application, such as an Arduino simulator ([`avr8js`](https://github.com/wokwi/avr8js)).

+Code is sent from a magicked cell to an isolated ipywidget running (via [`jupyterlab-sidecar`](https://github.com/jupyter-widgets/jupyterlab-sidecar)) in its own panel.

 See [`NOTES.md`](./NOTES.md) for a walkthrough on creating `anywidget` widgets to create an `ipywidget` wrapper around a simple Typescript application (`avr8js`).

 ![Example widget panel and magic](images/example.png)